vicksam/customer-segments/README.md

 ## How to use

-To take a look at the results, just click on `customer-segments.ipynb` and it should open automatically.
+To take a look at the results, just click on `customer_segments.ipynb` and it should open automatically.

-Alternatively you can download the file `customer-segments.html` and open it in your browser to see the results.
+Alternatively you can download the file `customer_segments.html` and open it in your browser to see the results.

 ## Dataset